 Amidst the proliferation of different Arkansas Centennial Half Dollar coins issued, a separate version with a new obverse design was issued in 1936.
 This was made possible through the passage of separate legislation authorizing the issuance of one new design with a maximum mintage of 50,000 pieces.
-The resulting 1936 Robinson-Arkansas Half Dollar is also notable because it contains a Senator who was living at the time of mintage.
+The resulting 1936 Robinson-Arkansas Half Dollar (Buy on eBay) is also notable because it contains a Senator who was living at the time of mintage.

 The obverse design (which was referred to as the reverse at the time of issue) features the head of Senator Joseph T. Robinson.
 He was a well known figure within Arkansas having served in the House of Representatives, as governor, and finally within the Senate.
 An inscription above reads “Arkansas Centennial 1836-1936” with additional inscriptions “Liberty” and “Joseph T. Robinson”.
 The design was created by Henry G. Kreis based on sketches by Enid Bell.